 Non-Participating Providers do not have a contract to provide health care services to Members.
 When you receive Covered Services from a Non-Participating Provider, you are responsible for:

-- the Copayment or Coinsurance (once any Calendar Year Deductible has been met), and - any charges above the Allowable Amount, or - any charges above the stated dollar amount, which is the Benefit maximum.
+- the Copayment or Coinsurance (once any Calendar Year Deductible has been met), and - any charges above the Allowable Amount.

 "Allowable Amount" is defined in the Benefit Booklet.
 In addition: